 During a crisis or disaster, pagers allow staff to continue communicating when networks are down, or operations are in crisis mode.
 Pagers work using a simple battery to connect to an extensive, highly reliable external network unrelated to any hospital servers or infrastructure.

 2. The right device for the right role

 At 53%, more than half of non-clinical staff—including housekeepers, transport technicians, dietary staff, etc.—still use pagers as their primary communication device for work.
 These roles typically don’t need EHR access, clinical decision support, or other clinically-focused applications, so the inexpensive pager fulfills their communication needs.
 A diverse device mix ensures each staff member has the mobile device best suited to the nature of their work and reduces service and maintenance costs.

 3. Options for encryption

-Whether you have clinical or nonclinical roles using pagers, all members of the care team likely have instances where they need to communicate protected health information (PHI) in their pages.
-Our proprietary one-way and two-way encrypted pagers are fully secure and HIPAA-compliant, so care team members can safely send any and all information needed to efficiently coordinate care, including patient name, DOB, room, condition, etc., without worry.
-Each message is fully encrypted with the industry standard AES-128 encryption algorithm, and each device is programmed with a unique key.
+Whether you have clinical or non-clinical roles using pagers, all members of the care team likely have instances where they need to communicate protected health information (PHI) in their pages.
+Our proprietary encrypted pagers are fully secure and HIPAA-compliant, so care team members can safely send any and all information needed to efficiently coordinate care, including patient name, DOB, room, condition, etc., without worry.
+Each message is fully encrypted with the industry-standard AES-128 encryption algorithm, and each device is programmed with a unique key.
 With the additional display-lock security features and remote data-wipe, the encrypted pager ensures fast, reliable, and secure communication.